ibm-cloud-docs/containers/cs_network_planning.md

 ### Choosing a deployment pattern for classic clusters
 {: #pattern_private_classic}

-To make an app available over a private network only in classic clusters, choose a load-balancing deployment pattern based on your cluster's VLAN setup:
+To make an app available over a private network only in classic clusters, choose a load balancing deployment pattern based on your cluster's VLAN setup:
 * [Public and private VLAN setup](#private_both_vlans)
 * [Private VLAN only setup](#plan_private_vlan)